SPOTIFY

 B. Personal Interviews

-Purpose: Better insights on how/why people listen to music (and podcasts).
+Purpose: Deeper insights on how and why people listen to music (and podcasts).
 To hear their frustrations and pain-points.

 Action: Two phases –